5 Points to Keep in Mind, While Choosing Your Baby's Name

 ~Thomas C. Haliburton

-- I had a friend in my school-- when her name was called for attendance in class, the whole class used to laugh, only to be silenced by the teacher.
-And I remember my friend's face---red with embarrassment.
+I had a friend in my school.
+Whenever, her name was called for attendance in the class, the whole class used to laugh, only to be silenced by the teacher.
+I remember my friend's face, in those moments---red with embarrassment.

 She often used to complain to her parents.